linx-software/petstore-api/README.md

 ## Installation
 The below steps describe how to host this Solution on your own Linx cloud server environment.
+- Linx Designer - download it here

+Listed below are the usage steps involved in using the deployed service from 2 request platforms:

 - For this sample, the api key **special-key** is used to test the authorization filters.
 - Register for a Linx trial server.
 You will receive an email containing your Linx cloud servera and drive space.